vekatze/neut/book/src/how-to-execute-types.md

 <div class="info-block">

 A type is compiled into a pointer to a closed function.
-This means that types are immediates.
+This means that types are immediate values.
 Because of that, the type of types (`tau`) is also compiled into `base.#.imm`.

 </div>